zendframework/zend-servicemanager/README.md

 ## Benchmark results

-For your convenience you will find benchmark comparisons of zend-servicemanager:master and mxc-servicemanager:master.
+For your convenience you will find benchmark comparisons of Mxc-servicemanager:master and mxc-servicemanager:master.
 This section will be updated as new versions come up on either side.

 	$ vendor\bin\phpbench report --file=..\master.FetchNewServiceManager.xml --file=..\PR231.FetchNewServiceManager.xml --report=compare
 	benchmark: FetchNewServiceManagerBench